A brilliant bio is...

 This is how we do it.

 We set up an appointment to get on the phone and go at it - interview style - for one hour.
 We’ll discuss you, your business, your clients - and maybe a few random things you'll be surprised pertain - to get to the crux of your story, capturing the flesh, muscle, and bone of your brand.

 Over the course of our project, we’ll have THREE scheduled check-ins via email where we review our working bio, giving you a chance to fact check, weigh in, and take part in this process so you walk away with a product you're in love with.
 After each check-in, I will revise.

 By the end, we'll have taken that wild, untamable thing you've been trying to simplify and capture on a flat screen and turned it into a poignant work of art that proves you are a force...

 One to be reckoned with.
 And one who knows what she's doing.

-Sign up to be on the list for when this service reopens in August 2018.
-You need a gorgeously written bio that makes you feel impressively more like yourself and makes your clients thrilled (and relieved) they found you.
+For a gorgeously written bio that makes you feel impressively more like yourself and makes your clients thrilled (and relieved) they found you.

 The Internet is a crowded, congested arena.

 HOW you talk about yourself and your work matters immensely.